-- 1. All checks and cash coming to Humanities Montana at an event or via mail will be copied and recorded by the office manager.
-All checks will be endorsed "for deposit only" with the appropriate Humanities Montana general operating bank account stamp.
-All cash and checks will be kept by the executive director in a secure location.
-Bank deposits will be made on a frequent basis, at least weekly unless approved otherwise by the executive director, with more frequent deposits for a large number of checks or checks with a value of \$5,000 or greater. - 2.
-The fiscal manager will enter deposits in QuickBooks including: Class code, revenue G/L code, amount, date, and description. - 3.
-The fiscal manager will compare cash receipts from grants and contracts to underlying award documents and requisition requests to ensure that the correct amount was received and that posting is made to the proper grant receivable account. - 4.
-Once per month, Quick Book deposit entries will be verified against the deposit record by the fiscal manager (during bank reconciliation) from report generated in the Donor Pro software.
+- All checks and cash coming to Humanities Montana via mail or at an event will be copied and recorded by the development officer.
+All checks and cash will be kept by the development officer in a secure location until deposited. - 2.
+All check and cash deposits are reviewed by the executive director and deposited by the development officer.
+The executive director and development officer both sign each copied check. - 3.
+For cash deposits, a Cash Donation form which includes the donor's name, date, amount and reason for donation is completed by the development officer.
+The executive director reviews this form and also counts the amount of cash donated.
+Both the development officer and executive director sign this form.
+The completed Cash Donation form is filed with the deposit slip by the finance director. - 4.
+Bank deposits will be made on a frequent basis, at least weekly unless approved otherwise by the executive director, with more frequent deposits for a large number of checks or checks with a value of \$5,000 or greater.

-5. The fiscal manager is responsible for ensuring that other revenues earned or due but not collected at month-end are recorded in the accounting records as receivables.
+- 5. The fiscal director will enter deposits in QuickBooks including: Class code, revenue G/L code, amount, date, and description. - 6.
+The fiscal director will compare cash receipts from grants and contracts to underlying award documents and requisition requests to ensure that the correct amount was received and that posting is made to the proper grant receivable account. - 7.
+Once per month, Quick Book deposit entries will be verified against the deposit record by the fiscal director (during bank reconciliation) from the funding statement generated in the Bloomerang donor database. - 8.
+The fiscal director is responsible for ensuring that other revenues earned or due but not collected at month-end are recorded in the accounting records as receivables.